yujisatojr/react-portfolio-template/README.md

 [![forthebadge](https://forthebadge.com/images/badges/open-source.svg)](https://forthebadge.com)

-This portfolio template was created by Yuji Sato using [React](https://react.dev/).
+This portfolio template can be used to showcase your past projects, career history, and skillsets.
 The example project is published with [GitHub Pages](https://yujisatojr.github.io/react-portfolio-template/).

 ![Demo](https://my-aws-assets.s3.us-west-2.amazonaws.com/portfolio-img/portfolio-demo-screenshot.png)